Photographic Alliance of Great Britain: The formation of the PAGB

-Mr. J. S. Lancaster of the Midland Counties Photographic Federation proposed the formation of an Inter-Federation national body in a letter to the Royal Photographic Society in 1929, and The Society's affiliation scheme partly gave way to the formation of the Photographic Alliance, to act as an umbrella organisation for federations of societies, in 1930.
+Mr. J. S. Lancaster of the Midland Counties Photographic Federation proposed the formation of an Inter-Federation national body in a letter to the Royal Photographic Society President F F Renwick dated 4 March =1929, and The Society's affiliation scheme partly gave way to the formation of the Photographic Alliance, to act as an umbrella organisation for federations of societies, in 1930.
 The individual groupings retained their own identities and organisation within the PAGB, which provided a national body to give a structure to club photography: coordinating activities, competitions, and standards.

 The RPS fully supported the formation of the Photographic Alliance.
 Those societies which were territorially in a federation became affiliated to the Society through their federation, and those societies which were not federated were formed into The Central Association of Photographic Societies and were directly affiliated to the Society.
-The negotiations with the RPS were led by Thomas H B Scott (the Society's President 1925-27), F F Renwick and Alexander Keighley in 1927 and Scott did much to promote the idea.
+The negotiations with the RPS were led by Thomas H B Scott (the Society's President 1925–27), F F Renwick and Alexander Keighley in 1927 and Scott did much to promote the idea.
 The RPS made available the whole of its Affiliation lecture, portfolios and funds unreservedly at the disposal of the Alliance.

 The Photographic Alliance was established by Articles of Association of the Royal Photographic Society and comprised the RPS; Northern Counties, Midland Counties and East Anglian Federations; the Yorkshire and the Lancashire and Cheshire Photographic Unions; and the Central Association of Photographic Societies.
 A meeting of the provisional executive committee was held on 8 March 1930, the Council of the RPS agreed that the Chairman of the Alliance need not be a member of the RPS, so reinforcing its status as a body semi-independent of the RPS.
 The constitution of the Alliance noted 'The business of the Alliance shall be conducted consistently with the Articles of Association of The Royal Photographic Society, and shall not interfere with the complete self-government of the constituent associations'.
 The Scottish Photographic Federation declined to join.
 The Alliance was formally launched at Leicester on 24 May 1930.

 The details of these regional federations were not fixed.
 At first, all clubs that were not members of a regional grouping became members of the Central Association of Photographic Societies (CAPS), affiliated to PAGB.
 Eventually CAPS was replaced by other regional federations.
 Boundary changes have continued since then.
 But the overall structure, with the Photographic Alliance of Great Britain as the national body, has been stable for decades.

 By 1936 the Alliance consisted of the six English Federations and Unions and the Central Association, totalling 310 individual societies.
-The Alliance published its own Year Book from 1933-34 of which 1800 copies were distributed in 1936, and the Photographic Red Book which had been originally published by Affiliation from 1900 with a total of 6981 being sold in 1936.
+The Alliance published its own Year Book from 1933 to 1934 of which 1800 copies were distributed in 1936, and the Photographic Red Book which had been originally published by Affiliation from 1900 with a total of 6981 being sold in 1936.